spoonapps/docs/getting_started/walkthrough_-_asp.net/walkthrough_iii.md

 ### Next Steps
 In this demo we saw a few important capabilities of containers.
 First, we were able to create a container for an ASP.NET application with IIS running in the container.
-Next we were able to test the container and the state of the container was automatically synchronized to the Spoon Hub on shutdown.
-Then we went to a new system, went to the Spoon Hub and continued the container from the saved state.
+Next we were able to test the container and the state of the container was automatically synchronized to the Spoon.net Hub on shutdown.
+Then we went to a new system, went to the Spoon.net Hub and continued the container from the saved state.

 The next step would be to build a container with more testing capabilities like Selenium and use the container state to send bugs to the application developers.